electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/audidriveselect/_index.md

 ---
-title: Audi e-tron drive select
+title: Audi q¤ e-tron drive select
 linktitle: Drive Select
-description: Audi e-tron is equipped with drive select as standard.
+description: Audi Q4 e-tron has an option for Audi Drive select.
 weight: 2
 ---

+Audi drive select is part of option id **PY8** driving package and option id **PY9** driving package plus.
+The last one includes damper adjustment.

 The Audi drive select dynamic handling system allows drivers to experience different setups in their Audi e-tron.
-Choosing one of the modes auto, comfort, all-road, offroad, dynamic or efficiency changes the characteristic of important drive and suspension components from a comfort bias to distinctly dynamic or particularly energy-efficient.
+Choosing one of the modes auto, comfort,dynamic or efficiency changes the characteristic of important drive and suspension components from a comfort bias to distinctly dynamic or particularly energy-efficient.

 In individual mode, drivers can configure the setup according to their personal preferences.